michalgnat/Gmail_Fetching/README.md

 # Gmail_Fetching
-Script to retrieve emails from gmail
+Script to retrieve emails from gmail.

-The github contains scripts

-IB_Py_Execution: Inputs the trade into interactive brokers trading platform (TWS)
-IP_Py_Order_Execution:
-IB_Py_
+See main directory for working scripts.

 Libraries needed:
 1.IbPy2